Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 ## Purpose
 The purpose of this site is to provide the user with pricing for their renewal quotes, this involves uplifting a price the user inputs.
 It has been specifically created for renewal representitives who work for Quest Software.
 They input some details: the price, level and product and the system will provide them with the new pricing for this years quote.
 They can also choose to get the pricing for a 2 year and 3 year quote so they can easily provide all options to the customer.
 This program also stores the customer data so that the user can access previous quote prices for their reference.
 The purpose of this site is to streamline the renewal process for these sales representitives.
 Many of their quotes need to be manually priced so this site can help them to work out the pricing of a quote in a more efficient way.
-My hope in making this program was to find a way to simplify a proces for this team using my knowledge of Python.
+My hope in making this program was to find a way to simplify a procces for this team using my knowledge of Python.
 I also believe that this is a framework that could be used for many renewal businesses.
 Most technology companies price their renewals in a similar way.
 Applying a standard uplift year on year, and giving a discount for bulk buying (Eg. buying the 2 year or 3 year quote).
 While the calculations in this quote are specific for Quest it could easily be updated to work for another company, by just updating the products and the uplift percentage for example.

 The program is written using Python, runs in a Command Line Interface and is deployed via Heroku.
 You can visit the live website [here](https://renewal-calculator-p3.herokuapp.com/)